Every event or occasion calls for good food. And although the majority of people like good food, not everyone has the talent to cook the same.

 - Mission: This segment includes the mission statement of your business, it consists of what market gap you plan on filling with your business.

-- Financial Summary: This segment would give a summary of the past and present condition of your finances as well as projected gains of your business.
+- Financial Summary: This segment will give a summary of the past and present condition of your finances as well as projected gains of your business.

 A clear executive summary can come in handy if you need funding.